Magneseus/3203-A2/README.md

 Once the program is run (3203-A2.exe, in the /bin folder), you can manipulate the program as you like.

-The GUI in the upper right allows the user to modify the parameters of the simulation.
+The GUI in the upper left allows the user to modify the parameters of the simulation.

 Under Simulation Parameters: